A Weapon From The Dreamtime

 Kangaroo Turbo Power

-Advanced kylie making and tuning is a vast subject and it surely took the Aborigines generations of study to perfect throwsticks to the level of efficiency, quality, and beauty that they eventually achieved.
+Advanced kylie making and tuning is a vast subject and it surely took the Aboriginal craftsmen generations of study to perfect throwsticks to the level of efficiency, quality, and beauty that they eventually achieved.
 It was perhaps this lack of total development among other cultures around the world which eventually led to the throwstick being replaced by other weapons and largely lost to history.
 But in Australia, the technology reached such a height of development that for the nomadic Aboriginal way of life, any other long range hunting weapon would have been a step backwards.
 Nothing is or was so rugged, dependable, multi-functional and portable as the kylie.
-The Aborigines went for quality over quantity.
+The Aboriginal peoples went for quality over quantity.
 They could survive without almost all of the modern items we consider essential.

 Scraping The Surface

 The above about the science of the kylie, has just been a brief overview.
 Among other basic subjects, we did not even touch on how wings produce lift.
-Throwstick tuning is not just about adjusting the rate of pitch the stick produces as an isolated mechanism, but also the overall magnitude of lift, inertia and drag generated by the entire mechanism as well.
+Throwstick tuning is not just about adjusting the rate of pitch the stick produces as an isolated mechanism, but also the overall magnitude of lift, inertia and drag generated by the mechanism as well.
 Adjusting any single factor adjusts all the others at the same time, making the kylie like a rubik's cube.
-Separating out each mechanism for discussion is just a way of conceptualizing kylies.
+Separating out each mechanism for discussion is just a way of conceptualizing kylies but is not true to reality.
 To complicate the balancing act further, the cyclically shifting average center of lift of the throwstick must also be kept from moving ahead of or behind the center of mass, in which case the throwstick would roll off to one side or to the other in flight instead of flying straight forward.
 Keeping that one aspect of a throwstick in balance while adjusting all of its other features is an incredible challenge.
 The mechanism of a throwstick's balance is a continually moving system which experiences multiple magnitudes of force at every angle of its orientation to its flight path and every part of its structure.
 Everything inter-relates and balance must be achieved while maintaining a stable and ergonomic system which adapts well to human biomechanics.

 An Ancient Weapon In A Modern World